Tang7/docker_tf_go/README.md

 * ### Verify the image and use it:

-1. Create a Dockerfile in the same path of test_tf.go:
+1. Create another Dockerfile in the same path of test_tf.go:
 ```
 FROM hopipola/tf_go